sparkfun/OpenLog_Artemis_GNSS_Logger/README.md

 * [NEO-M9N](https://www.sparkfun.com/products/15712)
 * More boards are being added all the time!

-_Please note: the M8 family of GNSS modules are not currently supported by this version of the firmware.
+_Please note: the M8 family of GNSS modules are not supported by this version of the firmware.
 You can of course use the standard [OpenLog Artemis firmware](https://github.com/sparkfun/OpenLog_Artemis) if you want to log data from those._

 The menus will let you configure: